Marriage License Applications

 Both parties must be present at same time; official identification is required please see below (proof of age and identity).
-For those previously married, a certified copy of the divorce or death document for the previous marriage(s) is required.
+For those previously married, a certified copy of the divorce or death document for each of the previous marriage(s) is required.
 The process takes approximately 20 minutes so plan accordingly.
 Please call ahead for specific information regarding the licensing process; we can supply a listing of local justices and marriage officials within the area at the time of licensing.
 The license is issued the same day – there is a twenty-four clock hour waiting period (from the time you receive your license) before you can be married.
 A marriage license is valid for 60 calendar days, beginning the day after it was issued.
 The marriage license is valid for New York State only.

 Where do you get a marriage license?

 A couple who intends to be married in New York State must apply in person for a marriage license to any village, town or city clerk in the state.
 The application for a license must be signed by both applicants in the presence of the village, town or city clerk.
 A representative cannot apply for a license on behalf of the applicants.
 This applies even if the representative has been given a Power of Attorney.
 Notarized marriage license affidavits signed by the applicants cannot be substituted for their personal appearance.

 And one of the following identity related documents: